Superman: Red Son (film): Plot

-1967: In the United States, Luthor is elected President and ushers in a new age of prosperity that threatens Soviet dominance.
-Finding Abin Sur's crashed spaceship and body, Luthor tasks Colonel Hal Jordan with uncovering the power of Sur's ring, leading to the formation of the Green Lantern Corps.
-In 1983, Jordan leads an attack against Superman, which is briefly halted by Wonder Woman, who tries one last time to end the conflict before announcing that Themyscira will be closed to all men forever.
+Luthor is elected President and ushers in a new age of prosperity that threatens Soviet dominance.
+Finding Abin Sur's crashed spaceship and body, Luthor tasks his military aide, Colonel Hal Jordan, with uncovering the power of Sur's ring, leading to the formation of the "Green Lantern Marine Corps".
+In 1983, Jordan leads the Corps in an attack on Superman, which is briefly halted by Wonder Woman, who tries one last time to end the conflict before announcing that Themyscira will be closed to all men forever.

 With Brainiac's encouragement, Superman confronts Luthor at the White House, only to find Lois with the bottled city of Stalingrad.
 Superman tells her that for years he has tried and failed to reverse the miniaturization of the city, but Brainiac reveals that the technology has always been available to him; he just chose not to mention it, and Superman gave him no direct order to reverse the process.
-Realizing the error of his ways, Superman stands down, but Brainiac destroys the city and proceeds with the attack, revealing that the reprogramming failed and he had been using Superman to conquer the planet for himself.
-Superman and Luthor battle and destroy Brainiac, but his ship is set to self-destruct.
+Realizing the error of his ways, Superman stands down, but Brainiac destroys the city and continues the attack, having faked servitude to Superman to finish his conquest.
+Superman and Luthor join forces to destroy Brainiac, but his ship is set to self-destruct.
 Superman flies the ship out into deep space, apparently dying in the explosion.

 At a ceremony in front of the Capitol Building, a disguised Superman watches from the crowd as Luthor resigns to spend more time with Lois, handing over the country to Vice President James Olsen.
 Lois shares a brief glimpse of Superman before he disappears into the crowd.